Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

      - Button for changing the parameters of the source of satellite images.
    * - Preview
      - A button to preview the background of the specified satellite imagery and geospatial provider.
+   * - Image ID
+     - Image ID from the *Imagery catalog* of the selected image of specified satellite image source.
    * - Max zoom
      - Zoom number is selected by default to exclude the consumption of paid traffic for preview (Relevant if connected to **Maxar SecureWatch**).